-The team are active members of both the Association of Midlands Mediators (AMM), of which Charles Powell is a founding member, and of ADR Group.
+The team are active members of the Association of Midlands Mediators (AMM).
 Mark Keeley is a long standing member of the Association of Contentious Trust and Probate specialists and now sits on their organising committee, and is also the Secretary of the AMM.

 Why choose Freeths?

 - You can rely on us to be approachable, friendly and calm when working with all parties involved